tellery/tellery/README.md

 * [x] 📊 Campaign-oriented dashboard
 * [x] 🙌 Or customize your deliverable for your own needs

-Tellery allows you abstract essential business logic, and reuse it in future contexts.
+Tellery allows you to abstract essential business logic, and reuse it in future contexts.
 You can define a model grasping the nuances of datasets to make explorative analysis organizable.
 Tellery uses SQL to model data, so you can easily consolidates it in dbt.

 ## Getting started